 The muscular activation of the subjects assisted by ideal assistive devices was considerably adjusted.
 Adding a set of ideal actuators with high optimal force (i.e., low penalization cost) to the musculoskeletal model changes the solution of the optimizer for finding a set of actuators to track the kinetics and kinematics of the joints.\\

 Appending ideal actuators does not necessarily decrease the activity of all muscles, and it can be more economical for the complete set of actuators to increase the activity of specific muscles during some phases of a gait to decrease the activity of less cost-effective muscles.
-Since metabolic power of muscles is a function of their activity, and their fiber properties \cite{106}, the reduction in the activity of the entire set of muscles is resulting in gross whole-body metabolic cost reduction.\\
+Since the metabolic power of muscles is a function of their activity and their fiber properties \cite{106}, the reduction in the activity of the entire set of muscles results in gross whole-body metabolic cost reduction.\\

-Despite the kinematic difference between the two configurations of the assistive device, the applied torques to the joints were practically identical, and it resulted in an identical effect on the muscular activation of the subjects.\\
+Despite the kinematic difference between the two configurations of the assistive device, the torques applied to the joints were practically identical, and it resulted in an identical effect on the muscular activation of the subjects.\\

 \begin{figure*}[ht!]